Crash of a Junkers JU.88D-1 into the North Sea: 4 killed

 Circumstances:

-The airplane departed RAF Hemswell at 2309LT on February 25 on an operation to Kiel.
-It failed to return to base and is believed to have crashed somewhere in the North Sea.
+The airplane departed RAF Middleton Saint George at 1710LT to lay mines in the Nectarines region.
+It failed to return to base and is believed to have crashed somewhere into the North Sea, possibly north of the Dutch coast.
 Lost without trace.

 Crew: